verhas/javageci/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+This is the standard text, however, this is not only a placeholder.
+We mean it.

 ## Our Pledge

 In the interest of fostering an open and welcoming environment, we as